Nearly all sessions are now listed - find the schedule below!

 James (Ike) Adams - Co-convenor; Bolivar County Group (BCG) - MS Delta

-DeGail Hadley PhD. - Owner and Physician; DeGail J. Hadley Wellness Medical Clinic
+DeGail Hadley PhD. - Owner and Physician; Dr. DeGail J. Hadley Wellness Medical Clinic

 Felicia Penilton - Manager and Owner; Dr. DeGail J. Hadley Wellness Medical Clinic